TeodoraAlina/Cinephilia-Quiz/README.md

 ![questions.js Validator](readme-images/questions.js-validator.png)

 The reason for the unused variable "questions" message is that the questions.js file holds the game data in a separate file to the rest of the site code.
+Please note that when running this test I set an option so the test wouldn't give a false alert for ECMAScript 6 specific syntax.

 ### Performance Testing